 4. Make sure the micro influencer doesn’t do more than 40% paid posts

 Micro influencers have gotten more popular in influencer marketing, so that means that they get more brand collaboration proposals.
 But a sensible influencer should realise, that too much advertising can drive away their followers.

 Nobody follows a micro influencer just for the brand collaborations they do.
 So we recommend that less than 40% of the influencers’ posts should be paid.
 Because if you think about it, 50% would mean every other post is an ad!
 That’s way too much for anybody’s liking.

 So take for example the last 30 posts that the influencer has been doing.
 Maximum 12 of them should be advertisements.
 And there should always be non-paid posts between the advertisements.
 Because if the influencer often posts a lot of advertisements after one another, it also erodes the impact of the ad.

 Our list for finding the right influencers is short but effective.
 It is thus important that you do not skip any steps in the search process!

-And now that you know how to find the right micro influencers on Instagram, the next is to find out how to make your micro influencer campaigns successful.
-We have prepared an eight-step checklist for you, which you can access here.
+And now that you know how to find micro influencers on Instagram, the next step is to find out how to make your campaigns successful.